twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

     * If ping is answered by the disconnected worker, the original customer from the disconnected conference is enqueued via Taskrouter - to the same worker
     * If ping hits it's TTL, the customer call is enqueued to the same workflow as the original call was handled on, and priority level is elevated

-## Dependency on Dialpad Addon
-This repo pairs with a [branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/recover-non-graceful-disconnects) of the PS Flex Dialpad Addon Plugin - which essentially makes sure the `endConferenceOnExit` flag for the worker participant is always `false` - even when on a 2-party conference where the flag would traditionally be `true` for both parties.

-This will allow all of our orchestration logic (from this repo) to take care of keeping all non-agent conference participants on the line - and talking - while getting the call task back over to the disconnected agent (or back in queue if they are non-reachable).

-See also "Flex `endConferenceOnExit` Idiosyncracies" under "Known Issues & Improvements Needed" below - as there are some necessary workarounds due to concurrent OOTB Flex orchestration of that same `endConferenceOnExit` flag.

 ## Warm Transfers to other Agents
 When there are multiple agents on the call, the non-graceful disconnect logic is not critical - since there is coverage for the customer if one agent drops unexpectedly (e.g. refreshes their page).
 Therefore, we only engage the non-graceful disconnect logic if it was the LAST agent on the call who disconnected-non-gracefully.
 This is easiest from a design persepective, and also from an end user-experience perspective.